jkedra/jkedra.github.io/_drafts/ssh.md

 Regular ssh uses direct TTY access to make sure the password is entered by an interactive keyboard input.
-Sshpass runs ssh in a dedicated tty, folling it into thinking it is getting the password in interactive way.
+Sshpass runs ssh in a dedicated tty, foolling it into thinking it is getting the password in interactive way.

     sshpass -pMy.Password ssh bastion